 Enter n in section 30.2, to abandon the tree that is currently being generated and start the next tree.
-This also applies to a subtree from the uniform states (section 26.1.2).
-If compression (section 26.1) was not suppressed in section 26.1.1 all the equivalent trees (or subtrees from the uniform states) will be abandoned, and the next set of equivalent trees started.
+This also applies to a subtree from the uniform states (section 26.2.2).
+If compression (section 26.2) was not deactivated in section 26.2.1, all the equivalent trees (or subtrees from the uniform states) will be abandoned, and the next set of equivalent trees started.